Organic Cooking: Should Your Restaurant Go Organic?

 Not only are organic foods not exposed to chemicals such as pesticides and synthetic fertilizers, it's widely reported that organic produce contains significantly more vitamins and minerals than their traditionally grown counterparts.

 What's more, many people claim that organic food tastes better and that they feel a noticeable boost in their overall health and energy when they consume organic.

 As more and more Americans embrace organic food as an environmentally responsible and health conscious alternative to conventionally farmed sustenance, restaurants are wise to consider whether organic cooking is for them.

-- Marketing organic meals – Some people equate "organic food" with "health food" and/or "tasteless food"; mention "organic restaurant," and many people will automatically picture "hamburger" patties made out of ground sunflower seeds.
+- Marketing organic meals – Some people equate "organic food" with "health food" and/or "tasteless food"; mention "organic restaurant," and many people will automatically picture "hamburger" patties made out of ground sunflower seeds or plants.
 On the plus side, more people are looking for that prized "organic" label, so this is an opportunity to attract discerning customers.

 - You'll have to make frequent menu adjustments – Since finding steady sources for some organic ingredients can be tricky, you may need to be flexible with your menu.
 While this will afford you a lot of opportunity to showcase your culinary creativity, keep in mind that it may be challenging to train your staff to prepare and serve new dishes every couple of weeks.

 The rising popularity of organic cooking makes this a tantalizing opportunity for restaurants.
 The Organic Trade Association in its 2021 survey states that U.S. consumers were eating record amounts of organic food and that sales of organic food jumped more than 12.8% percent year over year to $56 billion.
 If you're willing to take on the challenges of running an organic restaurant, you might just find yourself in a unique position to take advantage of this trend.